 IR35 legal dangers of the standard agency contract

-John Antell describes the dangers involved with standard agency contracts and explains what to look out for.
+The IR35 danger with the standard agency contract explained - what to look out for.

 What contractors need to know about IR35 compliant contracts